NDIS Appeals: External Review (updated 12 February 2024)

 It currently has a dedicated NDIS Division that, as its name suggestions, exclusively deals with NDIS-related applications for external review: section 17A, AAT Act.

-- is fair, just, economical, informal and quick;
+• is accessible, fair, just, economical, informal and quick;

-- is proportionate to the importance and complexity of the matter; and
+• is proportionate to the importance and complexity of the matter;

-- promotes public trust and confidence in the decision-making of the Tribunal.
+• promotes public trust and confidence in the Tribunal.

-Am I entitled to apply for external review by the AAT?
+Am I entitled to apply for external review by the ART?

 Now let’s try and fix that sinking feeling!